[UPDATE (May 7th) – Creative Cloud is out and now shipping with CS6.]

 What Is the Creative Cloud?

-Adobe CTO Kevin Lynch describes it as an optional membership-based program formed of three pillars: Creative Services, Creative Community, and Creative Applications.
+Adobe CTO Kevin Lynch describes it as a membership-based program built from three pillars: Creative Services, Creative Community, and Creative Applications.

 The first is Creative Services, which are hosted services that you can use in your production work, in the delivery of your content.
 This includes a font service like Typekit, which Adobe recently acquired, which enables the use and delivery of a broad foundry of cloud fonts across all of your work.
 A second area is Digital Publishing, which enables publishing rich media to tablets via the cloud.
 And the third category is Business Catalyst, which supports designing and operating websites for small businesses, with pre-built services for things like handling e-commerce, doing customer relationship management, and integrating with social networks.
 More services will be added over time.